Amitpnk/genai-tutorial/docs/notes/04-langchain-components.md

 ### What you can build with it

-**a) Dynamic and reusable prompts.** You don't know in advance what topic or tone a user will ask for, so leave placeholders:
+**a) Dynamic and Reusable prompts.** You don't know in advance what topic or tone a user will ask for, so leave placeholders:

 ```